CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21-fabric/assets/trickster/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|glyph@trickster:templates|trick-id=trickster:current_thread,title=Delusion of Order|>

--> number
+-> number | void

 ---

-Returns the slot running this spell, or -1 if slots are not supported.
+Returns the spell slot running this spell, or void if spell slots are not supported.

 ;;;;;